alemart/opensurge/README.md

 Extract the MOD to your filesystem and run the game.

 - Windows: launch the executable.
-- Linux: run `opensurge --game-folder /path/to/mod/folder/` on the command-line.
+- Linux, macOS: run `opensurge --game /path/to/game/` on the command-line.
-- macOS: use the `--game-folder` command-line option or launch the native executable if provided.

 Use preferably the same engine version as the MOD if a native executable isn't provided (check `logfile.txt`).